angel3313/10-Data-Visualization/README.md

 # Last Covid Representation
 ![image](https://user-images.githubusercontent.com/94138220/180602577-836433f4-fc65-4ed2-bc66-6df22c01d35b.png)

-# Steps
+# Instructions

 ```bash
 npm install
 ```

-- We are going to install the necessary packages to work with TopoJSON:
+- First of all we have to install the necessary packages to work with TopoJSON:

 ```bash
 npm install topojson-client --save